dcortesbcn-crypto/anateus-pleo/README.md

 # Recurrent Invoice Payment Service

-This projects holds or the mandatory pieces to realize a basic recurrent invoice payment process that is realized at the start of each month.
+This projects holds the mandatory pieces to realize a basic recurrent invoice payment process that is realized at the start of each month.

 ## Ubiquitous Language

 - Payment Provider: gateway between consumer and provider that allows multiple payment methods. can be limited in some countries
   - have transactions fees
   - have change of currencies fees [Out of current problem]
   - have credit card fees
 - Payment methods: ways to pay for a given resource, the most popular can be
   - card (Visa, MasterCard)
   - Digital Wallet